12 Romantic Flower Alternatives for the Red Rose

 Peonies are iconic with their large, thick, and rounded ruffled petals that convey a sophisticated, stylish look and feel.
 Alone or in a bunch, the peony is a show stopper that symbolizes prosperity, good fortune, and happy marriage.
 It should come as no surprise that the peony symbolizes romance and romantic love.
 Peonies are beloved in Chinese culture, and the very translation of the name means "most beautiful."

 Peony blooms are also associated with honor and wealth.
 In stunning shades of pink and white (ideal for wedding arrangements), pink peony blooms convey romance while a white peony represents bashfulness, serenity, and innocence.
 A deep red peony is a symbol of wealth, prosperity, honor, respect, as well as love and passion.
-The season for domestic grown peonies is late May through September.
+The season is late May through July for domestic peonies.

 The anemone, which opens its petals in the morning and closes them at night, has a colorful bloom with a dark, round center on a tall, slender stalk.
 It is an often-told story from Greek mythology that says Aphrodite shed tears of anemone petals after learning of the death of Adonis in Greek mythology.
 Anemone blooms are also known for their use in herbal medicines and are said to ward off disease and protect health.

 Your loved one can fear no evil and expect good luck coming their way if the anemone is part of a flower bouquet you choose.
 Red anemones are a symbol of love, romance, and joy.
 Blue and purple anemones are intended to symbolize beauty, honor, love, and respect.
 The white anemone is a favorite for both wedding and funeral arrangements as a symbol of purity, spirituality, and innocence.
 Last, but not least, the yellow anemone is a bright, bold symbol of happiness, optimism, and joy.
-We offer several arrangments where anemones play a leading role including our Hand-Tied Flower Bouquet and the aptly-named Pop Anemone Floral.
+We offer several arrangments where anemones play a leading role including our Hand-Tied Flower Bouquet.

 This tropical bloom is exotic and shaped like a heart, making it a perfect choice for an arrangement to send a message of love.
 A classic tropical flower, the anthurium symbolizes hospitality, abundance, and happiness.
 The glossy, broad heart-shaped spathes and slender bright-colored spadices convey a powerful symbol of love.
-The anthurium is a long-lasting addition to any arrangement and depending on the color, can be used to express love and passion (red, burgundy and pink), compassion, femininity and motherly love (light pink) and innocence and purity (white).Don't be surprised if you see the anthurium referred to by other names.
+The anthurium is a long-lasting addition to any arrangement and depending on the color, can be used to express love and passion (red, burgundy, and pink), compassion, femininity, and motherly love (light pink) and innocence and purity (white).Don't be surprised if you see the anthurium referred to by other names.
 It is also known as Painted Tongue, Flamingo Flowers, Bull's Heads, Tail Flowers, and Cock's Comb.
 The name anthurium comes from the Greeks and means "tail flower."
-You can see how we use this tropical bloom in our Tropicale en Blanc arrangement, the Tropical Blush Floral, and the Tropical Cabana Floral.
+You can see how we use this tropical bloom in the Tropical Blush Floral, and the Tropical Cabana Floral.

 Sophisticated, elegant, and striking in their shape, the orchid is another exotic tropical bloom that conveys love and romantic sentiments.
 The phalaenopsis orchid, commonly known as the "Moth Orchid," is native to Southeast Asia, China, Taiwan, and the Indian Subcontinent.
 The Moth orchid is grown in greenhouses throughout the San Diego area as well.
 They come in a colorful mix, including hot pink, deep orange, vibrant yellow, yellow cream, and white and are perfect for contemporary wedding bouquets and centerpieces.
 The bloom's broad, flat petals can be solid colors, speckled, or striped and are one of the most luxurious flowers to have in Valentine's Day arrangements.
 If cared for properly, the blooms can last for weeks and sometimes, months.